qucontrol/krotov/docs/06_krotovs_method.rst

-The condition :eq:`krotov_proto_update` and the update Eq. :eq:`krotov_first_order_update` are based on a first-order expansion of the auxiliary potential $\Phi$ with respect to the states, see Ref. :cite:`ReichJCP12` for details.
+The condition :eq:`krotov_proto_update` and the update Eq. :eq:`krotov_first_order_update` are based on a first-order expansion of the auxiliary potential :math:`\Phi` with respect to the states, see Ref. :cite:`ReichJCP12` for details.
 This is sufficient in most cases, in particular if the equation of motion is linear (:math:`\Op{H}` does not depend on the states :math:`\ket{\phi_k(t)}`), the functional :math:`J_T` is convex, and no state-dependent constraints are used (:math:`g_b\equiv 0`).
 Even for some types of state-dependent constraints, the first-order expansion is sufficient, specifically for keeping the population in an allowed subspace :cite:`PalaoPRA2008`.

-When these conditions are not fulfilled, it is still possible to derive conditions to ensure monotonic convergence via an expansion of $\Phi$ to second order in the states, resulting in a second term in Eq. :eq:`krotov_proto_update`,
+When these conditions are not fulfilled, it is still possible to derive conditions to ensure monotonic convergence via an expansion of :math:`\Phi` to second order in the states, resulting in a second term in Eq. :eq:`krotov_proto_update`,

 .. math::